Disentangling representations of retinal images with generative models: Methods

-We chose to work with the StyleGAN2 architecture \citep{karras2020analyzing}, a state-of-the-art generative adversarial network for high-fidelity and high-resolution images.
-The StyleGAN architecture has two features that makes it a potentially good candidate for disentanglement: (1) it consists of a mapping network $m: \mathcal{Z} \rightarrow \mathcal{W}$ that maps a latent vector into an intermediate space, which then controls the styles in each convolutional layer in the generator with adaptive instance normalization, and (2) it can control scale-specific image generation by a progressively growing generator.
+As the backbone generative image model we selected the StyleGAN2 architecture \citep{karras2020analyzing}, a state-of-the-art generative adversarial network for high-fidelity and high-resolution images.
+The StyleGAN architecture has two features that makes it a good candidate for disentanglement: (1) a mapping network $m: \mathcal{Z} \rightarrow \mathcal{W}$ that maps a latent vector into an intermediate space, which then controls the styles in each convolutional layer in the generator with adaptive instance normalization, and (2) scale-specific image generation by a progressively growing generator.

 We trained the generative image model with the standard minimax GAN loss together with StyleGAN's path length regularization $P_L$ \citep{karras2020analyzing} on the generator and an R1 regularizer \citep{mescheder2018training} as a gradient penalty on the discriminator for real data: